QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-1.md

 		`[user@dom0 ~] $ qvm-prefs <VMname> default_user <username>`

-     > **Note:** If this property is not set or set to a wrong value, files copied to this VM are stored in the folder `C:\Windows\System32\config\systemprofile\Documents\QubesIncoming\<source_VM>`.
+     :warning: **Note:** If this property is not set or set to a wrong value, files copied to this VM are stored in the folder `C:\Windows\System32\config\systemprofile\Documents\QubesIncoming\<source_VM>`.
-	 > If the target VM is an AppVM, this has the consequence that the files are stored in the corresponding TemplateVM and so are lost on AppVM shutdown.
+	 If the target VM is an AppVM, this has the consequence that the files are stored in the corresponding TemplateVM and so are lost on AppVM shutdown.

 ## Xen PV drivers and Qubes Windows Tools

 Installing Xen's PV drivers in the VM will lower its resources usage when using network and/or I/O intensive applications, but *may* come at the price of system stability (although Xen's PV drivers on a Windows VM are usually very stable).
 They can be installed as an optional part of Qubes Windows Tools (QWT), which bundles Xen's PV drivers.

-> **Notes** about using Xen's VBD (storage) PV driver:
+:warning: **Notes** about using Xen's VBD (storage) PV driver:
-> - **Windows 7:** Installing the driver requires a fully updated VM or else you'll likely get a BSOD ("Blue Screen Of Death") and a VM in a difficult to fix state.
+- **Windows 7:** Installing the driver requires a fully updated VM or else you'll likely get a BSOD ("Blue Screen Of Death") and a VM in a difficult to fix state.
 Updating Windows takes *hours* and for casual usage there isn't much of a performance between the disk PV driver and the default one; so there is likely no need to go through the lengthy Windows Update process if your VM doesn't have access to untrusted networks and if you don't use I/O intensive apps or attach block devices.
 If you plan to update your newly installed Windows VM it is recommended that you do so *before* installing Qubes Windows Tools.
 Installing the driver will probably cause Windows 7 activation to become invalid, but the activation can be restored using the Microsoft telephone activation method.
-> - The option to install the storage PV driver is disabled by default in Qubes Windows Tools
+- The option to install the storage PV driver is disabled by default in Qubes Windows Tools
-> - In case you already had QWT installed without the storage PV driver and you then updated the VM, you may then install the driver by again starting the QWT installer and selecting the change option.
+- In case you already had QWT installed without the storage PV driver and you then updated the VM, you may then install the driver by again starting the QWT installer and selecting the change option.

 ## Using Windows AppVMs in seamless mode

-> **Note:** This feature is only available for Windows 7
+:warning: **Note:** This feature is only available for Windows 7

 Once you start a Windows-based AppVM with Qubes Tools installed, you can easily start individual applications from the VM (note the `-a` switch used here, which will auto-start the VM if it is not running):